mahmoud1982006/mahmoud_ahmed/README.md

 - Foundations of Cybersecurity
 - Play It Safe: Manage Security Risks
 - Connect and Protect: Networks and Network Security
+- Tools of the Trade: Linux and SQL

 ---